BOOKS WORTH READING

 1984, is a dystopian novel published in 1949 by English author Eric Arthur Blair, who went under the pen name of George Orwell.

-Look around you.
-Everywhere you look there are CCTV cameras watching your every move.
-We are told by the state that these are there for our safety and not to suppress us.
-Our online activity including emails are being archived in massive databases.
+Today CCTV cameras watch your every move.
+Online activity including emails are being archived in massive databases.
 Our computer cameras can be remotely turned on to watch us.

 "Orwellian" is so commonly used that it’s now a dictionary-approved adjective.